5 Ways You Can Prevent Gum Disease

 5.)
 Schedule Regular Teeth Cleanings

-During teeth cleaning, a dental hygienist will be able to remove plaque from teeth.
+During a teeth cleaning, our dental hygienists can remove plaque from teeth.
 Later on, your dentist will be able to check for the signs of gum disease.
 You may not want to visit the dentist, but doing so can help you maintain a healthy smile.

 While gingivitis is reversible, periodontitis is not.
-If your dentist discovers advanced gum disease, they will be able to do scaling and root planing to help prevent receding gums and other oral health issues.
+If Dr. Gibson discovers advanced gum disease, he may recommend the scaling and root planing procedure to help prevent receding gums and other oral health issues.

-Since patients with periodontitis have deep gum pockets around teeth, your dentist will most likely recommend gum disease treatment.
+Since patients with periodontitis have deep gum pockets around teeth, Dr. Gibson will most likely recommend gum disease treatment to get your smile back on track.

 Want More Dental Advice?

 Gibson Dental is dedicated to helping patients maintain healthy smiles.
-Whether it’s routine teeth cleaning or other preventative dentistry services, Dr. Gibson DDS is here to help.
-Feel free to schedule an appointment online with our Columbus dentist, or give us a call at (614) 878-9562.
+Whether it’s through routine teeth cleanings or other preventive dentistry services, our dentist in Columbus, OH, is here to help.
+Feel free to request an appointment online or give us a call today at (614) 878-9562.